Why does the flavour change

-How the flavour changes when the ingredients don’t.
+when the ingredients don’t?

-When it comes to flavour notes, cacao beans and chocolate are very similar to grapes and wine.
 The flavour of our chocolate is influenced by the environment where the cacao beans are grown - that’s why each bar has a distinct taste, despite being made from the exact same ingredients.

 TASTING NOTES: FUDGE, PASSIONFRUIT, RED BERRIES.

-TASTING NOTES: FUDGY, ALMONDS, TROPICAL FLOWERS
+TASTING NOTES: FUDGY, ALMONDS, SUBTLE TROPICAL FLORALS

 The Kokoa Kamili fermentary works with nearly 3000 smallholder farmers from the Morogoro region of Tanzania, most of whom farm between 0.5-2 acres of cacao.
 Kokoa Kamili pays their farmers well above the market rate for their ‘wet’ cocoa and conducts its own fermentation and drying.
 By taking over the fermentation and drying process, Kokoa Kamili makes more consistently higher quality cocoa beans, simultaneously reduces the farmers’ workload, and provides them with greater compensation.